 6. Monitoring: In some cases, a balancing valve may include pressure measurement points at various locations in the system.
 These pressure taps allow for accurate monitoring of the pressure differentials across the valve and the branches, aiding in the balancing process.

 Types of Balancing Valve

 Statistic balancing valve:

-Balancing valves come in a variety of types and sizes to meet the requirements of different systems and applications.
-The selection typically depends on factors like the nature of the fluid, the operating pressure and temperature, and the specific needs of the system.
+Balancing valves come in various types and sizes to meet the requirements of different systems and applications.
+The selection typically depends on factors like the nature of the fluid, the operating pressure and temperature, and the system’s specific needs.

 Types of Balancing Valves:

 - Static Balancing Valves: These are the most common type and are designed to balance the flow in hydronic heating and cooling systems.
 They can’t adjust the flow dynamically, meaning their settings are fixed during the system balancing process.

 - Dynamic Balancing Valves: Also known as automatic or self-acting balancing valves, these adjust the flow rate automatically in response to changes in the system.
 They are designed to maintain constant flow regardless of pressure fluctuations in the system.